-According to the Greater San Marcos Partnership, the population of the region within a one-hour drive of San Marcos is more than 4 million people and Hays County was the fastest growing county from 2010 to 2020 with a population of 100,000 or more in the United States.
-Hays County experienced 53 percent growth from 2010
+According to the Greater San Marcos Partnership, the population of the region within a one-hour drive of San Marcos is more than 4 million people.
+From 2010 to 2020, Hays County was the fastest growing county with a population of 100,000 or more in the United States.